ampproject/amphtml/extensions/amp-list/amp-list.md

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

-## Load more and infinite scroll (experimental)
+## Load more and infinite scroll

-We've introduced the `amp-list-load-more` experiment as an implementation for pagination and infinite scroll in `<amp-list>`.
-You can enable this feature by turning on the 'amp-list-load-more' experiment on the [experiments page](https://cdn.ampproject.org/experiments.html) and adding the `load-more` attribute to `<amp-list>`.
-This is a feature currently in origin trial, and final APIs may change.
+We've introduced the `load-more` attributes with options `manual` and `auto` to allow pagination and infinite scroll.

 #### Sample Usage